Cluster flies are 6-8mm long, dark or olive in colour.

 Egg - Larva - Pupa - Adult

-The name Cluster Fly refers to their habit of clustering together in large numbers to over winter.
-There are several species found in the UK, and they can be found in mixed swarms.
-These sizes vary between species to species ranging from 3 to 8mm in length Only adult flies over winter these start to cluster from early September onwards.
+The name Cluster Fly refers to their habit of clustering together in large numbers over winter.
+There are several species found in the UK and they can be found in mixed swarms.
+These sizes vary between species to species ranging from 3mm to 8mm in length.
+Only adult flies hibernate over winter, they start to cluster from early September onwards.

-Once they have found a suitable site to hibernate they emit a pheromone which attracts others, its quite possible if the numbers clustering are larger enough too smell there pheromone, this is a sickly sweet smell.
+Once they have found a suitable site to hibernate they emit a pheromone, it’s possible if the numbers clustering are larger enough too smell the pheromone, they will attract others to the site.
 They will return year after year to the same site in ever increasing numbers.

-Cluster Flies are unpleasant in the home, they are not a health risk, they congregate in large numbers to hibernate, if numbers are large enough a sickly sweet pheromone smell can be detected.
+Cluster Flies are unpleasant in the home, they are not a health risk however they congregate in large numbers to hibernate, if numbers are large enough a sickly sweet pheromone smell can be detected.

 Treatments: Insecticidal Control

 The control of these insects is difficult.
 To prevent them entering the building would to be costly and rarely possible.
 Sealing window frames, sky lights etc. will help along with any other potential entry/ exit points.
 As for treatments, there is a wide range of products available for DIY /Amateur use, so you would have to think carefully about the areas to be treated… for example window sashes (box type) if you could pump an insecticidal powder having a long residual life with repellent value, in to the sash this would be better than a liquid, if not then a good quality liquid with a long residual life.